 The most valuable tool contractors, sub-contractors, and materials suppliers have in the Texas private commercial construction industry is the mechanic’s lien.
 Under Texas Construction Law, the mechanic’s lien is a legal tool to help you get paid for past due invoices.
 However, there are numerous requirements to meet for the mechanic’s lien to work.
 Let’s take a look.

 In Texas, construction law provides that sending notices of intent to lien are required to retain your lien rights against a property.
-Although most commonly referred to as a pre-lien notice, this document is also commonly called an Intent of Lien Notice, a Second Month Notice Letter, a Third Month Lien Notice Letter, or simply a Lien Notice Letter.
-The pre-lien notice letter alerts the general contractor and property owner that a subcontractor, sub-subcontractor, or material supplier has not been paid for work performed.
+Although most commonly referred to as a pre-lien notice, this document is also commonly called an Intent of Lien Notice or simply a Lien Notice Letter.
+The pre-lien notice letter alerts the general contractor and property owner that a subcontractor, sub-subcontractor, design professional, or material supplier has not been paid for work performed.

 Notice requirements – Deadlines & more

 There are deadlines for when pre-lien notice letters are due, depending on where you fall in the project’s hierarchy.
 We have a very extensive table of deadlines for your reference at www.texaseasylien.com.

 Additionally, a separate pre-lien notice is due for each month of work completed, and it should detail the amount owed for that month’s work.
 Following is the information you will need to complete and mail a pre-lien notice letter:

 - Project Information: Project owner, name of the project, common address (or legal property description), and county where the project is located.